What TSA Allows and Restricts: A-Z Travel Security Guide

 • They can observe the animal’s behavior to ensure it is safe and trained.

 If these three observations do not match, the flight crew may refuse to allow the dog to travel in the aircraft’s cabin.
-With that said, a flight crew will not refuse a true service animal access to the cabin.
+Airlines may assess whether an animal meets the requirements for a service animal and may deny cabin transport if those requirements aren’t met.
 But please remember a service animal is a highly trained, intricate part of a person’s life.
 A real service animal would pass all three of these points without a hitch.

 You and your service animal also have some responsibilities.
 They include but are not limited to the following: